How & Why to Re-Cycle Batteries. Remember, Toys have Batteries too

 Prepare Batteries for Re-Cycling

-For your sake and your children’s, the safest thing to do with spent or corroded batteries is to take them to your nearest battery re-cycling centre. www.call2recycle.org. will show where that is.
+For your sake and your children’s, the safest thing to do with spent or corroded batteries is to take them to your nearest battery re-cycling center and they will show where that is.
 But again, it isn’t simply a matter of taking the batteries and dumping them in the stores recycling bin – unless you plan to burn the store down, that is.

 The batteries, even the single-use alkaline batteries, should never be disposed of in bundles.
 As mentioned earlier, even ‘dead’ batteries have ‘life’ in them, and grouping those together combines the charge in all the batteries, which could result in supposedly spent batteries becoming a danger.
 Not only that, you are going to be dropping those batteries into a bin full of ‘dead’ batteries.
 Metal to metal / battery to battery – a synonym for short-circuit.